 Journalism & Mass Communication

-- Jonathan Renshon: Psychology of judgment and decision-making in foreign policy; international security and experimental methods.
+- Jonathan Renshon: Psychology of judgment and decision-making in foreign policy, and more broadly, in international security and experimental methods.

 - Patrick Barrett: U.S./Latin American Relations, El Salvador.